Corporate Governance/Nominating Committee of the Board of Directors of Community Bancorp. Charter

 - To consider, recommend and recruit candidates for election to the Board at each annual meeting of stockholders; to review candidates recommended by shareholders, to monitor the process set forth in Article 2.13 of the bylaws by which such shareholder candidates or proposals will be considered by the Committee and publish these procedures in the Company’s annual meeting proxy statement; to conduct the appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates;

-- To establish criteria for Advisory Board membership and to act upon management recommendations for advisory board appointments;
+- To establish criteria for Advisory Council membership and to act upon management recommendations for Advisory Council appointments;

 - To monitor and recommend the functions and review the performance of the Board, and the various Committees of the Board, including the Committee, periodically;

-- To monitor and evaluate the performance of the Advisory Boards and their functions, periodically;
+- To monitor and evaluate the performance of the Advisory Council and its functions, periodically;

 - To recommend the appointment and removal of members and chairs of the committees of the Board of Directors;

-- To advise on changes in Board and Advisory Board compensation;
+- To advise on changes in Board and Advisory Council compensation;

 - To make recommendations on the structure of Board meetings and to oversee the Company’s processes for providing information to the Board;

-- To establish director retirement policies; The Committee also has the authority to retain and terminate any compensation consultant or consulting firm to assist in the evaluation of board or advisory board compensation, including sole authority to approve the consultant’s fees and other retention terms.
+The Committee also has the authority to retain and terminate any compensation consultant or consulting firm to assist in the evaluation of board or Advisory Council compensation, including sole authority to approve the consultant’s fees and other retention terms.
 The Committee may also, at its discretion, engage outside legal counsel or other advisers as it deems necessary to carry out its functions.

 The Committee shall meet at least twice per year and shall hold any additional meetings as may be called by the Chairman of the Committee or management.
 Members of senior management or others may attend meetings of the Committee at the invitation of the Committee and shall provide pertinent information as necessary.
 The Chairman of the Committee shall set the agenda of each meeting and arrange for the distribution of the agenda, together with supporting material, to the Committee members prior to each meeting.
 The Chairman will also cause minutes of each meeting to be prepared and circulated to the Committee Members.
 The Committee may meet via telephone conference calls.
 A majority of the members of the Committee shall constitute a quorum for all purposes.